 Q. Has Western Digital identified and assessed potential emergency situations such as process failures, accidents, storms, floods, or other events that pose a threat to humans or the environment?

 A. Yes.
-Western Digital regularly evaluates its risks associated with non-controllable events, has developed comprehensive Business Continuity Plans (BCP) for all key locations, and updates these plans annually.
+Western Digital regularly evaluates its risks associated with non-controllable events and maintains Business Continuity Plans for key locations.

 Q. Has Western Digital developed and implemented an emergency preparedness and response program to minimize the impact of an emergency?